UU-Human-Evolution/1MB438/Lab_2.md

 Pairwise alignment tutorial: submit answers to all the questions in the quizz.

 Multiple alignment: submit answers to questions 2-1 through 2-4.
 For Question 2-2 and 2-4, it can be useful to include a screenshot of what you saw.
-Only submit the alignment (FASTA file).
+Only submit the alignment (FASTA file) in the quizz.

 ---